lbfalvy/react-utils/README.md

 unlikely to change a lot, it's easier this way than with the complicated approach taken by usePointer

+## useVariable

+Read the value of a `@lbfalvy/mini-events` variable, and automatically rerender when it changes.
+This is a very small hook, but there are a few gotchas that I got wrong repeatedly in the past which ultimately justified adding it here with a test suite.

 # Status

 Everything has automatic tests except [usePointer] and